atlanswer/AntCal/apps/figure/src/pages/docs.md

 # AntCal Documentation

+## Field

+Visualize vector fields in an interactive SVG.
+Work in progress!

 ## Radiation Pattern

+Limitations:

 - Currently all sources are positioned at the origin
 - Amplitudes are normalized to the maximum radiation of E-/M-dipole respectively